Ty-Thetravelguy/hudson-business-travel/README.md

 At the core of Hudson Business Travel’s ethos is a relentless drive for innovation.
 They integrate the latest technology in travel management, providing advanced booking systems and real-time itinerary tracking to ensure clients are always a step ahead.
 Hudson Business Travel is synonymous with excellence and integrity in the corporate travel sector, offering more than just travel arrangements.
 They are a committed partner in their clients’ professional journeys, ensuring every trip is smooth, efficient, and perfectly aligned with business objectives.

+*Please note that Hudson Business Travel is a fictional entity, created specifically for my Milestone Project 1.*

 ![Mockup](assets/images-readme/mockup%20img.png)

 Click [Here](https://ty-thetravelguy.github.io/hudson-business-travel-milestone-project-1/) to view the webpage.